 Live2Create Leadership Academy

 The Capstone Showcase — What to Expect on May 14

 May 14 is the most important day of the year.
 Your student will stand in front of an audience — coaches, families, community partners, and mentors — and present their full body of work.
 Not a summary of it.
-The work itself, with their voice explaining what it means.
+The actual work, with their voice explaining what it means and what it cost them.

-Grade 6 students present for 10–12 minutes with 3 minutes of Q&A. Grade 9 students present for 15–20 minutes with 5 minutes of Q&A. Every student is prepared.
-No one is thrown onto a stage cold.
+Younger middle schoolers present for 8–10 minutes with a brief Q&A. Older middle schoolers present for 12–15 minutes with a more extended Q&A. Every student is prepared.
+No one is thrown onto a stage cold — Unit 6 is entirely dedicated to readying them for this moment.

-What your student will show you.
+What your student will demonstrate.
 Who they were in August.
-Three specific things they built and what those things reveal.
+Three specific things they built and what those things reveal about them.
 One honest challenge and what it required.
-Where they're headed next.
-This is not a performance — it's a student standing behind what they've made.
+Where they're headed in Year 2.
+This is not a performance — it's a middle schooler standing behind what they've made.

-Within five days of the Showcase, every student receives a personal written letter from their coach — specific to them, not a template — about what stood out and what the coach sees in them going forward.
+Within five days of the Showcase, every student receives a personal written letter from their coach — specific to them, not a template — about what stood out in their presentation and what the coach sees in them going forward.
+Students keep this letter.

+Live2Create Leadership Academy